felixpoege/GermanHistTechClasses/README.md

 ## Available data

 * Patentklassen.xlsx - Excel file containing the titles of the major and minor classes as well as a rough assessment whether the contents are consistent between 1910 and 1949 (in German).
+* Patent statistics.xlsx - Excel file containing yearly counts of applications and grants of German patents on the level of the 89 technologies, 1920-1974.
 * OCR/Gruppeneinteilung.txt - OCR of "Gruppeneinteilung der Patentklassen" (See below, 'Technology groups with technology classes', in German).
 This gives a better impression of the actual technological content of the classes.
 The original scan is available upon request.

 ## TODO

 - [ ] Add English translations of the technology classes.
 - [x] Add OCR of the technology group titles.
-- [ ] Add aggregate numbers of patent applications.
+- [x] Add aggregate numbers of patent applications.

 ## Source